drGalapagos/SupportNightmares/README.md

     - Use relative links when adding supporting documents.

    > [!IMPORTANT]
-   > While the files and supporting documents related to your case can be in any language, please use English for the temporaray (and main) case file (e.g. when adding a summary, comments to the Events, additional details, etc.).
+   > While the files and supporting documents related to your case can be in any language, please use English for the temporary and main case file (e.g. when adding a summary, comments to the Events, additional details, etc.).

 ### Customize the template folders and the `.md` files within the [`Template`](./Template/) folder as follows: